evilusean/Pysean/Sean/Books/WalterRussell/JRE-TerrenceHoward-Notes.md

 - '"einstein"' said on his deathbed, '"I should of spent more time reading Walter Russell's work"'
 - Michelson–Morley experiment 1877 = https://en.wikipedia.org/wiki/Michelson%E2%80%93Morley_experiment - disproved the aether / fifth element / creatio ex nihilo - creation from nothing /
 - is the glass half empty or half full?
 False.
 The glass is filled, half with water, half with air.
-- $cientists ignored Russell Walters work because he didn't include any equations, he talked philosophically about it - how things behave
+- $cientists ignored Russell Walters work because he didn't include any equations, he talked philosophically about it - how things behave - can't mathturbate?
+DENIED, DISREGARDED, DISCARDED
 - wave conjugations/mirror shapes/flower of life(64 circles) vs platonic solids - they added straightlines at the intersection points - there is negative space where they can't touch eachother, electricity tries to get to the center of that triangle
 - electricity seeks a higher pressure condition(? shouldn't this be the opposite - if it is seeking empty space = less pressure?)
 - enlil vs enki - enki gave the flower of life
 - when 8 bubbles meet - negative space = tetre-en -6 bubbles is a stable structure - 12 is also stable, but 4 unaccounted electrical poles = basis of crystallization - 24 bubbles = another stable structure - negative space triangle
 - tetra terryan wave conjugations - predicts distribution of matter Vs platonic solids
 - 1 x 1 = 2 (how to trigger a vaxmaxxed black $cience guy aka neil degrass tyson to the point he goes no contact, lol, lmao - Carl Sagan did it better.)
-- the square root of a number added to itself equals more than that number squared
+- the square root of a number added to itself equals more than that number squared - the whole is worth more than the sum of its parts(? is this where he was going with that)
 - that happens in the $\sqrt{2}$ =
 - I had a similar idea about divisean = 1/3 = 33.33333 repeating 2/3 = 66.6666666 3/3 = 99.9999999 - what's missing? the 1.
 Vs Body(hylics) Mind(Pneumatics) Spirit(Psych)
 - he's parasite pilled, oil of oregano detox vs wormwood - intermittant fasting